ShamariFeaster/structureJS/README.md

 `global_base` - (required) Path to where you put your scripts that should be available globally.

-`commons` - (required) Names of files that house modules.
+`commons` - (optional) Names of files that house modules.
 These modules are available to all the other modules of you app.
-Basically declare your utility scripts here.
+Basically declare your utility scripts here. **Can be an empty array.**

-`globals` - (required) File names of scripts your app will use globally.
+`globals` - (optional) File names of scripts your app will use globally.
 WARNING: These files will pollute the global namespace.
-In some cases you may be OK with that so I put the option in here to support that
+In some cases you may be OK with that so I put the option in here to support that. **Can be an empty array.**

 ### The Manifest File ###